josmar-crwdstffng/angular/aio/content/guide/component-styles.md

 ### :host-context

 Sometimes it's useful to apply styles to elements within a component's template based on some condition in an element that is an ancestor of the host element.
-For example, a CSS theme class could be applied to the document `<body>` element, and you want to change how your component looks based on that.
+For example, a CSS theme class could be applied to the `body` element of the document, and you want to change how your component looks based on that.

 Use the `:host-context()` pseudo-class selector, which works just like the function form of `:host()`.
 The `:host-context()` selector looks for a CSS class in any ancestor of the component host element, up to the document root.